 Swimming is great for increasing lung capacity.
 The relationship between healthy lungs and performance is important to understand.
 Our lungs deliver oxygen to our muscles as we workout.
 The more oxygen we send out, the more energized we are.
 Lower oxygen levels could lead to serious health issues like heart attack, stroke and weakened metabolic functions.
 As you continue getting comfortable with swimming, you’ll learn how to better control your breathing and over time, you’ll notice how long you can keep swimming without needing to come up for air.

 As an excellent cardiovascular workout, swimming promotes better blood flow which directly correlates with lowered blood pressure.
 Swimming has actually been found to significantly reduce arterial blood pressure in individuals with hypertension.
 High-intensity workouts are not recommended for people with high blood pressure which is why swimming is a superior aerobic activity that keeps your heart rate up without putting unwanted strain or stress on your heart.

 Dr. Van Thiel is a leading orthopedic surgeon with extensive experience in sports medicine.
 Working alongside athletes, he utilizes innovative solutions to treat hip, knee and shoulder injuries with the ultimate goal of returning his patients to their active lifestyles as soon as possible.
-If you’re seeking guidance on how to better manage joint pain or are in need of a consultation regarding a sports-related injury, contact OrthoIllinois in Rockford or Algonquin to request an appointment with Dr. Van Thiel.
+If you’re seeking guidance on how to better manage joint pain or are in need of a consultation regarding a sports-related injury, contact OrthoIllinois in Rockford to request an appointment with Dr. Van Thiel.